mchalapuk/hyper-text-slider-node-tutorial/doc/5_style.scss.md

 As no themes or transitions were specified in client HTML, all slides use [default theme][theme-classes] and [default transition][transition-classes].

-Default theme does not contain any typography styling, so we'll define font attributes in order to use Roboto font which was [loaded in the`<head>` section of our webpage][html-stylesheet].
+Default theme does not contain any typography styling.
+To use Roboto font, which was [loaded in the`<head>` section of our webpage][html-stylesheet], `font-family` must be set.

 [theme-classes]: https://github.com/webfront-toolkit/hermes/blob/master/doc/class-names.md#theme-class-names
 [transition-classes]: https://github.com/webfront-toolkit/hermes/blob/master/doc/class-names.md#transition-class-names